Cwantic/Documentation/Explorer/Study.md

 You can specify your favorite text editor in the settings.

-The **plugin** PIPESTRESS let you also configure all bricks by just importing a *.fre file.
-It checks if a *.thf file is needed, set the Solver to PIPESTRESS and make all connections automatically.
+The **plugin** PIPESTRESS also lets you configure all bricks by just importing a *.fre file.
+It checks if a *.thf file is needed, sets the Solver to PIPESTRESS and makes all connections automatically.

 ![Image](../Images/Study8.jpg)